starsplitterrecords/ECAID/EC-AID_Light.md

 This alone reduces performative misuse.

 ### Approximation vs Trust
-The ternary system (high,medium,low) makes the scoring *feel approachable*.
+The ternary system (high, medium, low) makes the scoring *feel approachable*.
 But it also risks appearing vague or too soft.
 This is a known limitation.